-Sexy Beast already has a pretty compelling title.
-Now how about this premise: retired criminal Gary "Gal" Dove (Ray Winstone) is pulled into a bank heist job by a sociopathic gangster (Ben Kingsley).
+On top of Sexy Beast's compelling title, how about this premise: retired criminal Gary "Gal" Dove (played by Ray Winstone) is pulled into a bank heist job by a sociopathic gangster (played by Ben Kingsley).

 What's great about this movie is that it infuses the plot with British flair, elevates the material with devoted performances, and cements the whole experience with fully-rounded characters.

 Sexy Beast truly is one of the greatest caper movies of all time and deserves a watch if you haven't seen it yet.